Can Continuous Shuffling Machines Be Beaten?

 100.11%0.49%

-You can indeed beat the game against a CSM if you use the card counting system above.
-But the counts that you get are never too high as you will get at most a deck worth of cards played before they are returned to the shuffling machine.
-Even when you get higher counts, they are not as frequent.
+You can indeed beat the game against a CSM using the card counting system described above.
+However, the counts you obtain are never very high, as at most one deck’s worth of cards is played before being returned to the shuffling machine.
+Even when you do reach higher counts, they occur infrequently.

-Just to show you how insignificant the EV will be when trying to beat a CSM using the recommended card counting system, we can take the same bet spread on a regular six-deck blackjack where four and a half decks are dealt before the shoe is shuffled.
-In that case, the bet spread of £5 to £500 will be worth about £150 an hour.
-As you can see, it is simply not worth it to use card counting in games that utilise CSMs as the EV is just way too small.
+To illustrate how insignificant the EV is when trying to beat a CSM using the recommended system, consider the same bet spread applied to a regular six-deck blackjack game where four and a half decks are dealt before the shoe is shuffled.
+In that case, a £5 to £500 bet spread would be worth about £150 per hour.
+As you can see, card counting in games that use CSMs is simply not worthwhile, as the EV is far too small.

 Can CSMs Turn Blackjack Players off Card Counting

-Can CSMs Turn Blackjack Players off Card CountingOne thing is for sure, card counters will try to avoid CSMs at all costs as this device makes the skill of card counting almost useless.
-Moreover, casual players also avoid tables with CSMs as the use of such a device would indicate more hands in play, ultimately causing some players to go through their budgets faster.
-While the use of CSMs does not affect the house edge, players might feel as if they are losing more on such games when in fact they are simply playing more hands than what they would usually do.
+Can CSMs Turn Blackjack Players off Card CountingOne thing is certain: card counters will try to avoid CSMs at all costs, as these devices render card counting almost useless.
+Moreover, casual players often avoid tables with CSMs, because their use means more hands are played, causing some people to go through their bankrolls more quickly.
+While the use of CSMs does not change the house edge, players might feel as though they are losing more, when in fact they are simply playing more hands than they normally would.

-Many casinos would like to use CSMs on their blackjack tables to force advantage players to give up on counting cards.
-However, if all blackjack options are using CSMs, this would significantly affect the interest in the game, which can decrease participation in the game.
+Many casinos would like to use CSMs at their blackjack tables to force advantage players to give up counting cards.
+However, if every blackjack game used a CSM, interest in the game could decline significantly, leading to lower participation.

-While it is still possible to gain some advantage while counting cards on a blackjack variation with a CSM, many players will simply avoid such variants of the card game.
-Unfortunately, while casinos can effectively stop blackjack experts from counting cards, the use of this type of machine can also scare off many recreational players.
-That is why there are still plenty of brick-and-mortar casinos that still rely on hand shuffling or random shuffling machines.
+Although it is still possible to gain a slight advantage by counting cards in a blackjack variant with a CSM, many players simply avoid such tables.
+Unfortunately, while casinos can effectively deter expert counters, this type of machine can also discourage many recreational players.
+For this reason, plenty of brick-and-mortar casinos continue to rely on hand shuffling or random shuffling machines.

-As of now, card counting is still a very common technique used by blackjack players worldwide.
-While it can be prevented with CSMs, not every casino is willing to use such a device.
-That is why it can be concluded that while CSMs can lower the attempts of card counting, this technique is far from going extinct.
+At present, card counting remains a very common technique among blackjack players worldwide.
+Although CSMs can deter it, not every casino is willing to use such devices.
+Therefore, while CSMs may reduce the number of card-counting attempts, the technique is far from extinct.

 Are CSMs Widely Used by Brick-and-Mortar Casinos

-Are CSMs Widely Used by Brick-and-Mortar CasinosAs the implementation of CSMs can bring casinos bigger profits, many land-based gambling facilities are using CSMs for all of their card games.
-This type of device can be seen on almost any casino floor in Macau, with Monte Carlo also being the second biggest casino hub to implement CSMs on most table games.
+Are CSMs Widely Used by Brick-and-Mortar CasinosBecause CSMs can bring casinos greater profits, many land-based gambling facilities use them for all of their card games.
+You can find these devices on almost every casino floor in Macau, with Monte Carlo being the second-largest casino hub to implement CSMs on most table games.

-Despite being some of the biggest casino hotspots in the world, Macau and Monte Carlo are definitely not among the favourite destinations of card counters.
-Meanwhile, CSMs are not that popular at casinos located in other gambling hubs across the world.
+Despite being two of the biggest casino hotspots in the world, Macau and Monte Carlo are definitely not among card counters’ favourite destinations.
+Meanwhile, CSMs are not as popular in casinos located in other gambling hubs across the globe.

-You may see many of the casinos in Las Vegas, Atlantic City, Reno, Laughlin, or some European countries utilising hand shuffling carried out by the dealers at the tables.
-These spots are definitely perfect for card counters who are willing to take the risk and try to use this strategy while playing blackjack.
+In many casinos in Las Vegas, Atlantic City, Reno, Laughlin and in several European countries, dealers still shuffle the cards by hand.
+These venues are ideal for card counters who are willing to take the risk and employ this strategy while playing blackjack.

-Even though CSMs are not implemented at every land-based casino around the globe, you should also consider that not all tables will use hand shuffling.
-This is especially true in cases of tables with lower bet limits.
+Even though CSMs are not installed in every land-based casino around the world, remember that not all tables will use hand shuffling.
+This is particularly true of tables with lower bet limits.

 Closing Thoughts

-ConclusionWith players constantly trying to gain an advantage over the casino, some gaming enthusiasts have come up with strategies like card counting.
-Proven to be very successful, card counting is one of the main skills many blackjack players are trying to acquire.
-As the card counting system is very effective, however, casinos are constantly looking for ways to prevent this type of advantage play.
+ConclusionWith players continually trying to gain an advantage over the casino, some have devised strategies such as card counting.
+Proven to be very successful, card counting is one of the main skills many blackjack players seek to master.
+Because card counting is so effective, casinos are constantly looking for ways to prevent this form of advantage play.

-In addition to taking various preventative measures, some land-based casinos have introduced continuous shuffling machines.
-This type of device allows regular shuffling of the cards in the shoe, enabling the dealer to continue handling cards while the rest of the shoe is automatically reshuffled.
-Since CSMs allow very small deck penetration, card counting becomes very ineffective, giving players a very small edge.
+In addition to taking various preventive measures, some land-based casinos have introduced continuous shuffling machines.
+These devices allow the cards in the shoe to be reshuffled continually, enabling the dealer to keep dealing while the rest of the shoe is automatically shuffled.
+Because CSMs allow very little deck penetration, card counting becomes highly ineffective, giving players only a negligible edge.

-Even though there is still a way to beat CSMs by card counting, those who resort to this method will most likely avoid blackjack tables using this type of device.
-Even if you beat a CSM, the EV is so low that it is not worth the time you will waste counting cards and risking being kicked out of the casino.
+Even though there is still a way to beat CSMs through card counting, players who rely on this method will probably avoid blackjack tables that use such devices.
+Even if you do beat a CSM, the EV is so low that it is not worth the time spent counting cards and the risk of being ejected from the casino.

 Related Articles